Ogun PDP Guber Ticket: Adebutu, Lawal Know Fate December 1

 However, following his appeal, the judgment of Taiwo was set aside and the Chief Judge of the Federal High Court was ordered to reassign the suit for fresh hearing by another judge.

-The Supreme Court, in a judgment last week, while affirming the judgment of the appellate court, ordered that the case be given expeditious hearing since the 180 days allowed in law for pre-election matters would soon lapse.
+The Supreme Court in a judgment on Monday, while affirming the judgment of the appellate court ordered that the case be given expeditious hearing since the 180 days allowed in law for pre-election matters would soon lapse.

-Ekwo, while observing that the suit laspes on December 2, fixed December 1, for judgment.
+Justice Ekwo, while observing that the suit would lapse on December 2, fixed December 1, for judgment.

+Lawal, had in his originating summons claimed that the first respondent (PDP) violated the provisions of Section 84 (1), (2), (5)(b) and (8) of the Electoral Act and Article 25(1)(L) & (2)(C) of its constitution and guidelines in the manner the primary was conducted on May 25.

+Among the issues submitted for determination were whether PDP’s primary, which resulted in the emergence of the third respondent, was conducted following the Electoral Act and PDP’s constitution.